Colony of Virginia: Popham Colony

 On May 31, 1607, about 100 men and boys left England for what is now Maine.
 Approximately three months later, the group landed on a wooded peninsula where the Kennebec River meets the Atlantic Ocean and began building Fort St. George.
-By the end of the year, limited resources caused half of the colonists returned to England.
-Late the next year, the remaining 45 sailed home, and the Plymouth company fell dormant.
+By the end of the year, limited resources caused half of the colonists to return to England.
+The remaining 45 sailed home late the next year, and the Plymouth company fell dormant.

 Charter of 1609 – the London company expands

-In 1609, with the abandonment of the Plymouth Company settlement, the London Company's Virginia charter was adjusted to include the territory north of the 34th parallel and south of the 39th parallel, with its original coastal grant extended "from sea to sea".
-Thus, at least according to James I's writ, the Virginia Colony in its original sense extended to the coast of the Pacific Ocean, in what is now California, with all the land in between belonging to Virginia.
+In 1609, with the abandonment of the Plymouth Company settlement, the London Company's Virginia charter was adjusted to include the territory north of the 34th parallel and south of the 40th parallel, with its original coastal grant extended "from sea to sea".
+Thus, according to James I's writ, the Virginia Colony in its original sense extended to the coast of the Pacific Ocean, in what is now California, with all the land in between belonging to Virginia.
 For practical purposes, though, the colonists rarely ventured far inland to what was known as the "Virginia Wilderness."